TCQian/tp/docs/UserGuide.md

 Examples: `add project n/Taskmania d/2020-09-09 t/Niaaz Lucas Jiayu` Adds a new project with the projectName Taskmania, due date 9 Sep 2020 with team members, Niaaz, Lucas and Jiayu.

-### Starting work on an existing project `start `
+### Starting work on an existing project and check the project dashboard `start `
-Initialises the project specified.
+Initialises the project specified and show a summary of the important information regarding the project.

 Format: `start INDEX`
 - Initialises the project at the specified INDEX.